Jerry-Terrasse/ollama_load_balancer/README.md

 Explanation of the above example:
 1. We set up 4 VS Code instances (to simulate users) and turn on 3 Ollama servers.
 We first quickly request LLM chat completion from all four users- Three manage, but the fourth causes: `🤷 No available servers to serve client 127.0.0.1:59533`.

-2. We turn off the Ollama servers, then prompt 3 times- all of which fail.
-All three servers are marked "unreliable".
+2. We turn off the Ollama servers (except for `192.168.150.134`), then prompt 3 times- 2 of the servers immediately fail, then when still generating the VM running `192.168.150.134` was paused, which caused `http://192.168.150.134:11434 has failed during streaming` after the `--timeout` value (default of 30 seconds).
+Ultimately all three servers are marked "unreliable".

 3. Ollama servers still off, we prompt 3 times again- all of which fail.
 All three servers are marked "SecondChanceGiven" (which is lower priority than "unreliable").